stong3/sihnpy/README.md

-# `sihnpy`: Study of inter-individual heterogeneity of neuroimaging in Python
+# `sihnpy`: *S*tudy of *I*nter-individual *H*eterogeneity of *N*euroimaging in *Py*thon

+![sihnpy logo](docs/images/sihnpy_logo_large_no_bg.png)

 Hi!
 Welcome to `sinhpy`!

-![sihnpy logo](docs/images/sihnpy_logo_large_no_bg.png)

-My goal in creating `sinhpy`'s goal was to provide researchers with an easy-to-use, one-stop-shop for simple methods and analyses aimed at studying inter-individual differences in neuroimaging.
+My goal in creating `sinhpy` goal was to provide researchers with an easy-to-use, one-stop-shop for simple methods aimed at studying inter-individual differences in neuroimaging.
+That said, many of the methods can also be applied to other types of large datasets with a lot of information on individual participants!

 Over the past few years, studies using multiple brain imaging modalities have highlighted that individuals in homogenous groups tend to show considerable inter-individual differences.
 This leads to several challenges:
 1) Comparing groups considered to be relatively homogenous may lead to hard-to-reproduce results as individual variability will not be the same from cohort to cohort